 We regularly work with parents and the community to seek feedback on the work we do as part of finding ways to improve this.
 Parents are asked to complete questionnaires and this information is used to identify key actions to improve on.
 Parent view is an online questionnaire that is used by Ofsted and we encourage parents to use this each year.
-Please log on to the following website to Parent View: https://parentview.ofsted.gov.uk/register
+Please log on to Parent View using the following link: https://parentview.ofsted.gov.uk/register

 Alongside this we welcome informal feedback including praise for the great work the school does.